georgegeorgitsis/mancala/README.md

 ## Getting started

 ### Introduction
-This bol.com game is a terminal board game.
+This application is a terminal board game using `Java`.
+It was assigned to me as a tech assessment for bol.com.

 ### Installation